axlan/gdx_tactics/DEV_JOURNAL.md

+# 9/22 Starting Map Logic

+First I thought about how to move troops around and realized I would need path finding.
+I remembered writing a Java A* algorithm back in college https://en.wikipedia.org/wiki/A*_search_algorithm .

+Next I started adding the additional data and logic to create a view for deploying troops and viewing intel.

+Hit two weird issues when trying to add transparent shapes.
+First it seems like the tilemap renderer changes the GL settings.

+I was hitting this issue: https://stackoverflow.com/questions/14700577/drawing-transparent-shaperenderer-in-libgdx , but I had to change the blend mode after the tilemap renders.

+The second issue I hit was the ShapeRenderer and SpriteBatch can't have their begin and end sections overlap.
+The sprite batch was failing when I did this.

 # 9/22 Playing Around with Graphics

 I spent some time getting a little particle effects demo working.

-Next I looked into getting an animation.
+Next I looked into getting an animation https://github.com/libgdx/libgdx/wiki/2D-Animation .
 Once I got the animation working, I extended the sprite class to be able to apply its transforms to make manipulating an animated sprite easier.

 # 9/21 Start Laying Out BattleMap for Game